Adding Subscribers to Products

 <% if product.inventory_count? %> <p><%= product.inventory_count %> in stock</p><% else %> <p>Out of stock</p> <p>Email me when available.</p>

-<%= form_with model: [product, Subscriber.new] do |form| %> <%= form.email_field :email, placeholder: "you@example.com", required: true %> <%= form.submit "Submit" %> <% end %><% end %>
+<%= form_with model: [product, Subscriber.new] do |form| %> <%= form.email_field :email, placeholder: "you@example.com", required: true %> <%= form.submit "Submit" %> <% end %><% end %>Then update to render this partial after the

-cache
+cache block.

-<%= render "inventory", product: @product %>
+<%= render "inventory", product: @product %>- Preparing Ruby runtime

 - Prepare development database